skeetio/learngraphql-lessons/1-basics/7-defining-queries.md

 npm start
 ~~~

-Now you can open the sandbox in <http://localhost:3000>.
+Now you can open the sandbox at <http://localhost:3000>.

 ![](https://cldup.com/MnoG2RvAja.png)